yinghli/Azure-P2S-S2S-VPN/README.md

 Background
 -------------------------
 This page will introduce how to transit point to site(P2S) VPN to other regions using site to site(S2S) VPN. <br>
-Customer have multiple Azure region deployment.
-They have mobile worker connect to Azure by point to site VPN. <br>
+Customer have multiple Azure regions deployment.
+All their mobile workers connect to Azure by point to site VPN. <br>
-Customer wants to single point of P2S VPN and extend the connectivity to all related Azure region. <br>
+Customer need one gateway to terminate all P2S VPN and extend the connectivity to all related Azure region. <br>

 Topology
 ----------------
 ![](https://github.com/yinghli/Azure-P2S-S2S-VPN/blob/master/topology.PNG)

 Customer have two regions on Azure. <br>
 One region is located at West Euro, VNET called P2S.
-The other is located at US East, VNET called S2S.<br>
+The other region is located at US East, VNET called S2S.<br>
 VPN gateway in VNET P2S will terminate all point to site VPN from Internet mobile user.
 At the same time, this gateway will connect to another region by IPSec VPN.
-BGP will be enabled on this link to transit route from each gateway. <br>
+BGP will be enabled on this link to transit route from each other. <br>

 Design
 -------------------------